-Completed development projects under BDP or in conjunction with other joint venture partners, such as Edward regional headquarters, SA Park, MTU Asia Pacific Headquarters, Tukang
+Completed development projects under BDP or in conjunction with other joint venture partners, such as Edward

+- Safran Helicopter Engines' new regional headquarters, SA Park, Singapore - 2.
+MTU Asia Pacific Headquarters, Tukang Innovation Park, Singapore

 Boustead Centre, contribute leasing profits that show up on our profit & loss statements under share of results of associated companies and joint ventures.